 Policy - What is the impact of different approaches to health policy, financing or administering health care insurance?

 Surveillance and public health - How can health care data be used to support public health?

 Our investigators are aligned with one or more research divisions.

 Therapeutics Research and Infectious Disease Epidemiology (TIDE)

-We’re also home to three Centers of Excellence.
-These centers’ primary purpose is to foster intellectual collaboration among faculty across Divisions that have shared research interests, and to promote the expertise of these individuals to the outside world.
+We are home to two Centers of Excellence.
+These centers’ primary purpose is to foster intellectual collaboration among faculty across Divisions that have shared research interests and to promote the expertise of these individuals to the outside world.